calisero/calisero-php/README.md

 composer require calisero/calisero-php
 ```

-The library uses Guzzle HTTP client and includes all necessary dependencies automatically.
+That's it!
+The library includes its own HTTP client implementation and requires no additional dependencies.

 ## Getting Your API Key